 Among the design changes and engineering updates seen in GMC’s L86/L87 6.2 V8 is the use of an all-aluminum block.
 It’s a super lightweight design, and to ensure it could take the punishment from all that compression, it still uses iron cylinder sleeves.
 Plus, the GMC 6.2’s cylinders are positioned at a 90-degree angle, just like classic pushrod designs.

 Just like all other Gen 5 blocks, the GMC 6.2 L86/L87 features a 103.25mm bore and a 92mm stroke.
 Since it uses a pushrod design, these V8 engines don’t use an overhead camshaft, unlike other modern V8s.
-Still, pushrod engines are well-regarded and proven for their superior long-term reliability, and it’s also cheaper to run, and cheaper to maintain.
+Still, pushrod engines are well-regarded and proven for their superior long-term reliability, and they’re also cheaper to run and cheaper to maintain.

 Aside from these, there are two new additions to these engines that feature prominently when looking at GMC 6.2 engine problems… Direct injection, as well as GM’s AFM (active fuel management).
 The latter is otherwise known as ‘displacement on demand’, whereby some of the cylinders can turn off, allowing the engine to save fuel while driving.